markieboy/Hacker-Test/Level 20/README.md

 	Go to www.streetkorner.net/gb now.

-When you visit this site it directs you to install a "safe browser extension".
+NOTE: This link directed me to install a "safe browser extension".
 This looks dodgy, so I shut the site down.

-But you MUST visit www.streetkorner.net to get a cookie, otherwise you cannot complete the challenge.
+But you MUST visit www.streetkorner.net to get a cookie in order to complete the challenge.

 > In the source code below this Base64 number is